ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 * R. C. Whaley, A. Petitet, and J. Dongarra, "Automated Empirical Optimization of Software and the ATLAS Project," Parallel Computing, Vol. 27, No. 1-2, Jan.
 2001, pp. 3-35.

-* J. Siek, I. Karlin, and E. Jessup, "Build to order linear algebra kernels," in Proceedings of International Symposium on Parallel and Distributed Processing (IPDPS) 2008, pp. 1-8.